Stroke vs Seizure in Cats

 Conclusion

-It can be confusing to differentiate seizures and strokes in cats because they appear similar but we have seen that they affect your pet’s health differently.
-If you notice your feline friend not acting like their usual self and you suspect they are experiencing a stroke or seizure, contact the vet immediately.
+It can be confusing to differentiate seizures from strokes in cats because they appear similar, but they affect your pet’s health in different ways.
+If your cat is not acting like their usual self and you suspect a stroke or seizure, contact your veterinarian immediately.

 References: